Join us as our youth lead our encounter today.

 Faith Verse

-Question of the Day: Why should we remove sin to enter God’s presence?
+Question of the Day: Why should we help new Christians grow in their faith?

 Read about It